navattic.identify({ email: user.email })

 You’ve closed the deal, the contract is signed, and everyone is excited to get started.
-But a few weeks into the project, things start to get messy.
+But a few weeks in, things get messy.
 The client is asking for work that wasn't in the budget, and your team is confused about the deliverables.
 This is where a rock-solid Statement of Work (SOW) becomes your most valuable player.
-It’s the document that translates a sales promise into an actionable plan, ensuring both your team and your client are perfectly aligned from day one.
-A well-crafted sow statement isn't just paperwork; it's your best defense against scope creep, miscommunication, and unhappy clients.
+It’s the key document in the sow in sales process that translates a promise into an actionable plan.
+By defining the sow collaboration details upfront, you ensure both your team and your sow client are perfectly aligned from day one.
+A well-crafted SOW isn't just paperwork; it's your best defense against scope creep and unhappy clients.

 Key Takeaways